 Nutrition – Lifestyle

 I signed up for a 3 month nutrition program at QuaNutrition and drastically reworked my nutrition.
-I was never used to even think of what, when and how much I ate.
+I never used to even think of what, when and how much I ate.
 My new nutrition plan at QuaNutrition required me to pay close attention to quantities, time and variety.
 It was a steep learning and lifestyle curve, but my family made it as easy for me as possible.
 My wife and son supported me in every bit of nutrition choices I was beginning to make.

 Based on the advise I received from QuaNutrition, I now have a fairly set diet chart.